alessiomaffeis/iOScanX/README.md

 iOScanX
 =======

 iOScanX is the highest level part of the eponymous project.
-Essentially, that takes advantage ￼of   e[ScanX framework](https://github.com/alessiomaffeis/ScanX) in order to actualize a practical workflow for scanning iOS applications.
+Essentially, that takes advantage of the [ScanX framework](https://github.com/alessiomaffeis/ScanX) in order to actualize a practical workflow for scanning iOS applications.

 ![alt tag](http://i.imgur.com/4zx0UvT.png)